nomath4u/head_unit/README.md

 As I work on this project I will be adding additional thing.
 For now there is only the INO file in order to program the microcontroller that will be used with the unit.
+As well as a tool to help send commands to the rn-52.
 Eventually there will be a wiring diagram for prototyping with a parts list and then an eagle schematic and parts list so the board can be ordered and then put together and reflowed.
 After that, separate STL files for parts that will need to be 3d printed will be added based on common configurations.

+## Bugs in V1.0
+CMD enable is wired to GPIO10 instead of 9
+USBD- is not wired at all
+Power input is not exposed

 ## Proposed Configurations